 - Avoid the terms teacher and teaching when referring to the positions or services of speech-language pathologists and audiologists.

-- The term specialist may not be used except in the areas of fluency and child/language.
+- The term specialist may not be used except in the areas of fluency, child/language, and Neurophysiological Intraoperative Monitoring.

 - Programs—not departments, schools, or hospitals—can hold Council on Academic Accreditation in Audiology and Speech-Language Pathology accreditation.

 - Continuing Education Providers—not courses—are approved by ASHA’s Continuing Education Board.
 ASHA approved CE Providers are the only organizations approved to offer continuing education courses for audiologists and speech-language pathologists for ASHA Continuing Education Units (CEUs).